-Repetitive motion injuries rank ninth for the most common reasons business owners make claims on their Workers’ Compensation policies.
-If you and your team spend your hours hunched over screens, pounding away at keyboards, and clicking mice, you’re probably top candidates for carpal tunnel syndrome and similar conditions.
+Repetitive motion injuries rank eighth for the most common reasons business owners make claims on their workers’ compensation policies.
+Awkward postures rank fifth.
+If you and your team spend most of your time on computers and mobile devices, you’re probably top candidates for carpal tunnel syndrome and similar conditions.

 Again, a little prevention can go a long way:

 - Invest in ergonomic chairs, desks, keyboards, and mice.

 - Talk to your team about preventing these types of injuries.
 Some of the responsibility is on the person and their posture.